tcltk/tcl/doc/dev/strings.md

 There is an ordering imposed on the alphabet by the numeric order of the associated code values.
 This ordering allows symbols to be compared and sorted.
-The natural extension of that ordering to sequences establishes one well defined way to compare, order and sort string values.
+The natural extension of that ordering to sequences establishes one well-defined way to compare, order and sort string values.

 The number of symbols in a string's symbol sequence is the ***length*** of that string.